telelvis/projecteuler/README.md

 ============

 Here I store my solutions for projecteuler.com problems.
-For education and lulz purposes.
+For education and lulz.

-You can use this code for free, but better try to think on solution with your own head.
+Feel free to use this code, but you better try to find solution yourself.